-Find out in this article how you can use this tool.
+Watch the video below or keep reading to find out how you can use this tool.

-First, search for rates by clicking on the New eBooking button.
+First, search for rates by clicking on the New eBooking button from the side menu.
 Enter your shipment details, then click Search flights and rates.

 Once your search results have loaded, you’ll see all available options based on the information you previously entered.
 Next to the airline logo, you’ll also see an arrow graphic.
-This graphic will either show an arrow pointing upwards, going straight, or pointing downwards.
+This shows an arrow pointing upwards, going straight, or pointing downwards, as well as a chart with three vertical bars.

 What do the different arrows mean?